eggsactly/libBitmapWag/README.md

 # About
+libBitmapWag allows you to programatically read, edit, and write bitmap images using an extern C interface.

 libBitmapWag is a C library containing functions for reading and writing bitmaps programatically.
 This library makes a .so for dynamic linking and a .a for static linking.

-For an example of how to use this library, please see the file _bitmap.c_.
+For an example of how to use this library, please see the example/unit test file _bitmap.c_.

 This work is based on the description of the spec at www.fortunecity.com/skyscraper/windows/364/bmpffrmt.htm